pflores3/Best-README-Template/BLANK_README.md

 <!-- Swagger -->
 ## Swagger

-See `LICENSE.txt` for more information.
+Please see [swagger] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>